How To Value Real Estate Property

 If you have enough properties that are very much like the property in question, you can get a pretty solid idea of what the property is worth.
 The more alike they are, the better.

 If you can find at least three properties that are nearly identical and which each has a recent sale price that is very close to the same number, you can pretty confidently value that property at roughly that figure.
 But this ideal situation is not the norm.
+Big gaps in sales will not be accurate comps, as the market can change quickly in a manner of days.
+Use the most recent sales and similar properties to see a more accurate comparison.

 In most cases, you will find homes that are similar, but not identical.
 This is especially true in older neighborhoods where houses have been altered over the years or in areas with a lot of custom homes where the houses simply didn’t start out with the same floor plans.
+If you cannot find comparisons, you can use the following method below!

 In these cases, you will need to find houses that are somewhat similar.
 Then adjust the price based on the differences.
 For example, if two houses are nearly identical, but one has a pool and the other does not, you need to figure out roughly how much that pool adds to the value of the house, then adjust accordingly.

 You may need to make multiple adjustments for multiple details.
 Two properties may have started with an identical floor plan, but one may have had many upgrades in terms of materials or even additions to the house.
-The more information you have about the similarities and differences between two properties, the more power you have to adjust the price accordingly.
+The more information you have about the similarities and differences between the two properties, the more power you have to adjust the price accordingly.

 Some homes are essentially one of a kind.
 These can be especially challenging for an appraiser to assess.
 The industry standard is comparing comparable properties.
 When nothing else is anything like it, you simply can’t rely upon that standard.